 1- Feed your older dog less and more often

-As your dog ages, it may be appropriate to feed him more often throughout the day but with smaller portions.
+As your dog ages, feed him more often throughout the day but with smaller portions.

 2- Give wet food at room temperature.

-If your dog eats food that has been in the refrigerator, take it out up to two hours before mealtime to reach the proper temperature.
+If your dog eats food from the refrigerator, take it out up to two hours before mealtime to reach the proper temperature.

-You can also heat wet food a bit in the microwave, but be careful not to overheat it, or you could burn your dog’s sensitive mouth.
+You can heat wet food a in the microwave, but be careful not to overheat it, or you could burn your dog’s sensitive mouth.

 3- Store dry food properly